-Mr. Matt Armstrong is an author and lecturer on public diplomacy and international media.
+Mr. Matt Armstrong is an author, advisor, and lecturer on public diplomacy and international media.

 Mr. Armstrong is currently working on (and nearly finished with) a book that examines the original purpose and design of U.S. government international media and public diplomacy as it began and evolved from 1917 to 1948.

-Before getting involved with public diplomacy and strategic communication in 2003, Mr. Armstrong spent over a decade in knowledge management and related information technologies.
+Before getting involved with public diplomacy and strategic communication in 2003, Mr. Armstrong spent over a decade in knowledge management, application development, and related information technologies.

 "Mountainrunner" was and remains the nickname of his best running partner: his dog.